danisla/dockerfiles/subsonic/README.md

 Mount your music dir from your host to the container directory: `/mnt/music`.

 The argument to the entrypoint script [startup.sh](./startup.sh) is the UID of the container's `subsonic` user.
 This user is created at runtime with the UID you provide to keep the writes to your music directory done within the container in sync with your host filesystem.
-The default UID is `1000`.
+The default UID and GID are `1000`.

 ```sh
 docker run -d --name subsonic \